 HTML in your ad?

 I don’t recommend using bold or italics in your ad – or any HTML at all.
 It’s just not necessary and may turn people off by looking flashy.
 Put a space between paragraphs so the whole ad isn’t one big block of text.
-If you want to include links, there are two ways to do it.
-If the link is fairly short, you can just cut and paste the link into the text like this:

 If you can include at least one photo in your ad, you’ll get so much more interest.
 People want to see what they’re buying.
 Don’t settle for a photo from the website of the company that makes it.
 Get a photo of your specific item that they’re purchasing.
 Once the photo is saved on your hard drive, it’s very simple to upload to Craigslist (the instructions are with their form).